-One prevalent myth is that stock windows will fit into a stock sized opening.
+One prevalent myth is that stock windows will fit into a stock-sized opening.
 Depending on your home, this may or may not be true.
-That’s because there are significant fluctuations in the way walls are built.
-Some contractors follow house plans to a tee, while others use them as a general guideline and make adjustments during new construction to make the windows fit as they should.
+There are significant fluctuations in the way walls are built.
+Some contractors follow house plans to a tee, while others use them as a general guideline and adjust during new construction builds to make residential windows fit as they should.